-The matrix A' of Example 6.6 is said to be in row echelon form.
-This form made it very easy to solve the equations (in terms of the coefficients of $x \in \mathbb{R}^4$) that describe the fact that $x \in \ker A'$.
-In this section we will define the row echelon form, and we explain how to find a matrix in row echelon form that is row equivalent to some given matrix.
-In the next section we will see in full generality how to obtain generators for the kernel from the row echelon form.
+This description of the shape of the two matrices A' of Example 6.1 and Example 6.7 shows that they are in row echelon form, as defined in Definition 6.8.
+In this section we will explain how to find, for any matrix A, a matrix in row echelon form that is row equivalent to A. In the next section we will see in full generality how to obtain generators for the kernel from the row echelon form.

-Definition 6.7.
-A matrix is said to be in row echelon form when its nonzero rows (if they exist) are on top and its zero rows (if they exist) on the bottom and, moreover, the first nonzero entry in each nonzero row, the so-called pivot of that row, is farther to the right than the pivots in the rows above.1
+Definition 6.8.
+A matrix is said to be in row echelon form when its nonzero rows (if they exist) are on top and its zero rows (if they exist) on the bottom and, moreover, the first nonzero entry in each nonzero row, the so-called pivot of that row, is farther to the right than the pivots in the rows above.

-Example 6.8.
-The matrix A_9 of Exercise 6.1.3 is in row echelon form.
-The following matrices are all in row echelon form as well, with the last one describing the most general shape with all pivots equal to 1.
+Example 6.9.
+The matrix $A_9$ of Exercise 6.1.3 is in row echelon form.
+The following real matrices are all in row echelon form as well, with the last one describing the most general shape with all pivots equal to 1.